International Women's Day

 It has since spawned five books by Douglas Adams, others by his literary inheritors, one film, a TV series, several radio shows, countless stage productions and, of course, Towel Day.

-In honour of Douglas Adams, a fantastic writer who died too young, we are drinking an Marvin's Last Word, a cocktail created by our friends at Bar 42 in Athens Greece - a bar where Douglas Adams' influence is obvious - number 42 is the answer to...
+In honour of Douglas Adams, a fantastic writer who died too young, we are drinking an Marvin's Last Word, a cocktail created by our friends at Bar 42 in Athens Greece - a bar that was much influenced by Douglas Adams'.

 On this day in 1949, the man who gave us the immortal line "Serious persons omit fruit salad from Old-Fashioneds", a founder of the American Wine & Food Society, and author of two cocktail books, died in Peekskill, New York, after a short illness.